cvpr-17772/CroR-OSIR/README.md

 # CroR-OSIR: Cross-Rejective Open-Set SAR Image Registration
 # Introduction
-This github project is the code for the paper 《Cross-Rejective Open-Set SAR Image Registration》, which uses Open Set recognition to solve the problem of redundant point pairs in image registration, so we'll show you a visualization and update the code to keep the project up to date！
+This GitHub project is for the rebuttal of CVPR-17772.
+Due to space limitations, we have uploaded some additional experimental visualization results here.
+Thank you for your careful review!
-# Visualization Results
+# Rejection mechanism
-## Visualization of the effect of the rejection module

 ### Visualization On The Yama Dataset
 #### The visual results without the rejection module and without post-processing.